-Claremont School of Theology offers a remarkable variety of on-campus apartments for singles, couples and families.
-The unfurnished units range from single rooms with no kitchens to three-bedroom/two-bath units.
-On-campus apartments are located conveniently within walking distance of classes on the Claremont School of Theology campus.
-All housing areas have laundry facilities, picnic areas, playgrounds for children and ample parking.
-The apartments also are in the Claremont Unified School District, affording parents and their children access to top quality public education.
+Claremont School of Theology offers a variety of on-campus apartments for singles, couples, and families.
+The unfurnished units range from single rooms to three-bedroom/ two-bath units.
+On-campus apartments are located conveniently within walking distance of classes on the CST campus.
+All housing areas have laundry facilities, picnic areas, playgrounds for children, and ample parking.
+The apartments are in the Claremont Unified School District, affording parents and their children access to top quality public education.

 In addition to saving commuting time, students who live on campus have available to them many campus activities and services.
-Lectures, plays, art exhibits, free weekly movies in Mudd Theater, limited food service and the library are just steps away.
-Oncampus housing is also an international experience, with neighbors coming from across the nation and around the world, making for a dynamic and multicultural living experience.
+On-campus housing is an international experience, with neighbors coming from across the nation and around the world, making for a dynamic and multicultural living experience.

-Housing priority is offered to students who are actively enrolled at Claremont School of Theology if applications are submitted by June 1st of each year.
-New housing rates are effective July 1 of each year.
-Rates do not include utilities.
+Housing priority is offered to students who are actively enrolled at Claremont School of Theology if applications are submitted by May 1st of each year.
+New housing rates are effective June 1st of each year.
 Advance reservations and deposits are required to secure housing availability.
+Student Housing availability varies from year-to-year, depending on the number of students moving out.
+Occupancy is typically at or near one-hundred percent.

-Pets are allowed on a limited basis with a signed Pet Agreement, proof of sterility, up-to-date shot records, a nonrefundable Pet Fee and the express approval of housing officials.
+Pets are allowed on a limited basis with a signed Pet Agreement, proof of sterility, up-to-date shot records, a non-refundable Pet Fee and the express approval of housing officials.
+(Assistance animals....)